bummzack/page-blocks/README.md

 ```

 There's also an include file you can use to output all the blocks.
 It can be found at `page-blocks/templates/Includes/Blocks.ss`.

+## Adding a Block to multiple Pages

+Use the provided `VirtualBlock` to create virtual versions of an existing block.

 ## Writing custom Blocks